2022–23 North American winter: Midwestern United States

 The city of Duluth, Minnesota experienced their snowiest winter, with 138.3 in of snow as of April 20, while Minneapolis recorded their third snowiest winter.
 The city of Sioux Falls, South Dakota had their second snowiest January in history, as well as their snowiest 24 hour period between January 2-3, and their fourth wettest January.
 2023 also became the wettest first quarter in LaCrosse, Wisconsin, Rochester, Minnesota and Saint Cloud, Minnesota, with the state of Wisconsin recording their third wettest start of the year.

 Western United States

 The same pattern that contributed to little snow in the east helped give major snow to the Western US.
 The city of Flagstaff, Arizona recorded their third snowiest January on record.
 The winter also became the second snowiest at the UC Berkeley Central Sierra Snow Lab, which also made it the second deepest snowpack in California history.
 This also helped produce copious amounts of rain in areas too warm for snow, with Hanford, California recording their wettest day on record on February 24, and San Francisco recorded their third wettest winter on record.
 In addition, the first quarter of 2023 became the coldest on record for Lander, Wyoming.
 Near-record snow at the North Rim of the Grand Canyon National Park resulted in the opening date being delayed to June 2.

+Season effects

+This is a table of all of the events that have occurred in the 2022–23 North American winter.
+It includes their duration, damage, impacted locations, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+All of the damage figures are in 2023 USD.